Aversiac/soma_patcher/README.md

 This patcher fixes game-breaking bugs which severely limit map complexity in HPL3.

 Without the patch, the game will crash shortly after loading saves on larger maps.
-This is due to an error in the texture streaming/allocation system, in which the engine overflows a `2048` slot ring buffer and returns a null/garbage ptr.
+This is due to an error in the texture streaming/allocation system, in which the engine overflows a 2048-slot ring buffer and returns a null/garbage ptr.

 The solution is to add a simple ring guard at a few callsites within the application.
-To do this, the patcher splices in a small amount of machine code at the problematic areas, permanently modifying the executable until the game is reinstalled.
+To do this, the patcher splices in a small amount of machine code at these sites, permanently modifying the executable until the game is reinstalled.

 This also resolves a throttling/streaming bug, which causes many textures to load in at low resolution (or sometimes not at all).